MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/taef/device-support.md

 } /*namespace TestExecution*/ } /*namespace WEX*/
 ```

 In our example, class MyTestResource implements ITestResource COM Interface.
 In ITestResource.h, you will also find a list of "must-have" properties defined.
 It should be possible to obtain the GUID for the test resource using GetGuid(..) and the Name, Id and Type of the resource using GetValue(...).
-If any of this are missing in a TestResource, TAEF will consisder it to be invalid and not maintain it's information.(See "Building the resource list" section that follows).
+If any of this are missing in a TestResource, TAEF will consider it to be invalid and not maintain it's information.(See "Building the resource list" section that follows).

 ## <span id="Authoring_for_device_support_-_Specifying_resource_dependent_metadata"></span><span id="authoring_for_device_support_-_specifying_resource_dependent_metadata"></span><span id="AUTHORING_FOR_DEVICE_SUPPORT_-_SPECIFYING_RESOURCE_DEPENDENT_METADATA"></span>Authoring for device support - Specifying resource dependent metadata